-10. MODERN ENGLISH GRAMMAR.-Modern English Grammar historically considered.
-Prerequisite, English 9 or English 13.
+10. Modern English Grammar.-An advanced course in Modern English Grammar, with some attention to historical grammar.
+Prerequisite, English 9.
 Elective for Juniors.

 11, 12.
-ARGUMENTATION AND DEBATING.-The theory of argumentation and debating.
-The preparation of briefs and speeches.
-Practice in debating.
+Argumentation and Debating.-The theory of argumentation and debating; the preparation of briefs and speeches; practice in debating.
 Elective for Juniors.